moaaz-mostafa123/telegram-bot-client/README.md

 ### Download a release

-Grab the build for your platform (Windows, Linux, macOS, or Android) from the [Releases](../../releases) page and run it directly — no setup required.
+Grab the build for your platform (Windows, Linux, or Android) from the [Releases](../../releases) page and run it directly — no setup required.

 ### Run it as a web page